biglotteryfund/blf-alpha/controllers/apply/awards-for-all/docs/validation-rules.md

-# Awards for All: Validation and Error Messages
+# Funding under £10,000: Validation and Error Messages

-This file documents validation rules, conditions, and error message text for all fields that make up the Awards for All form.
+This file documents validation rules, conditions, and error message text for all fields that make up the application form for funding under £10,000.

 ## Project details